ed-syspertec/Virtel/docs/manuals/virtel/Virtel463MG/messages.rst

 Meaning
     An incoming call on the HTTP line whose internal name is n-xxxxxx did not match any of the rules of the line, and the default entry point specified in the line definition is either blank or does not exist.
 Action
     Either define a default rule for the HTTP line, or specify a valid default entry point in the line definition.

+VIRHT30W SESSION DISABLED FOR USER ??????
+"""""""""""""""""""""""""""""""""""""""""
+Module
+    VIR0020H
+Meaning
+    A user tried to logon to a Virtel transaction but was denied because the user has been marked as "Disabled" in the Correspondents manager.
+Action
+    Check with the Virtel administrator is this user was disabled for a specific reason.
+In order to reset the user status to "Enabled", follow these steps:
+    * On the Virtel admin panel, choose F5-Correspondents
+    * Select the username in the list, and press PF12-Edit (The user should be marked as DISABLED)
+    * Press PF4 to Enable the user

 VIRHT51I linename CONNECTING termname TO ipaddr:port
 """"""""""""""""""""""""""""""""""""""""""""""""""""